-UK weather: Properties still without water or low pressure after bursts
+Thousands still without water after pipes burst in Kent and Sussex

 "The repair is now complete, however it's going to take time to get water flowing throughout the network and supply returns."

-A bottled water station at Dane Court Grammar School in Broadstairs reopened at 08:00 GMT on Tuesday, Southern Water said.
+A bottled water station at Dane Court Grammar School in Broadstairs reopened at 08:00 GMT on Tuesday, Southern Water said, while another at St George's School opened at about 10:00.

-"We're not able to open the bottled water site at Asda Broadstairs.
-However we're looking for an alternative location nearby and will update as soon as we can," the spokesperson added.
+South East Water's incident director Douglas Whitfield warned customers in Tunbridge Wells could possibly be without water at Christmas.

+"We are looking to resolve that by the end of this week," he said.

-South East Water's incident director Douglas Whitfield said 100m litres of extra water is to be pumped in to refill drained drinking water storage tanks, while repairs are made.
+Mr Whitfield said 100m litres of extra water was to be pumped in to refill drained drinking water storage tanks, while repairs are made.

-"We are extremely sorry for the disruption caused," he said.
+"We are extremely sorry for the disruption caused," he added.

 "While we're working around the clock to repair leaks on our pipelines we're urging customers, businesses and landowners to check their properties, troughs and outside taps for leaks and fix them as quickly as possible."